-Misunderstanding #1: Adults with Aspergers Are Unemotional
+Misunderstanding #1: Adults with ASD Are Unemotional

-Misunderstanding #3: Aspergers Is a Disease
+Misunderstanding #3: ASD Is a Disease

 This misunderstanding was popularized by the movie Rain Man, in which the main character had Aspergers and an extraordinary memory.
 He could memorize a jukebox play list at a glance and greatly enhance his odds at blackjack by counting cards.
-Someone with Savant Syndrome has ability in one of a range of skills, from an impressive memory in a very specific area to genius-level artistic, musical, or mathematical abilities (despite having profound deficits in other areas).
-About 50% of people with Savant Syndrome also have Aspergers.
-However, of everyone diagnosed with Aspergers, it is estimated that only 10% have a savant skill.

-While these misunderstandings may be true to some degree, the truth is that Aspergers is such a variable disorder that there are very few assumptions that can be made about any individual just from the diagnosis.
+While these misunderstandings may be true to some degree, the truth is that ASD is such a variable disorder that there are very few assumptions that can be made about any individual just from the diagnosis.